waynesun09/reportportal-operator/README.md

 The Report Portal gatway service have metrics enabled.

-By default several ServiceMonitors have been defined when deploy the Operator:
+By default several ServiceMonitors have been defined when create ReportPortal v5 operand:

     $ oc get servicemonitor
     NAME                    AGE